akhileshshinde/Person_detection_and_tracking/README.md

    Solution: I standardized the output to MP4 format using the 'mp4v' codec, which has broad compatibility.

-1. **Inconsistent Bounding Boxes**: Initially, the system was assigning IDs to detected persons without drawing bounding boxes around them, which made it difficult to visually associate IDs with specific individuals.
+2. **Inconsistent Bounding Boxes**: Initially, the system was assigning IDs to detected persons without drawing bounding boxes around them, which made it difficult to visually associate IDs with specific individuals.

    Solution: I modified the detection and visualization code to ensure that a bounding box is drawn for each detected person before assigning and displaying the ID.
 This significantly improved the visual clarity of the output.

 ## Instructions for Use

-The code for this project is available on GitHub [insert your GitHub link here].
+The code for this project is available on GitHub [https://github.com/akhileshshinde/Person_detection_and_tracking/blob/main/Person_detection_and_tracking.py].
 To use this code:

 1. Open the notebook in Google Colab.
 2. Change the runtime type to T4 GPU or any available GPU option.
 This can be done by going to Runtime > Change runtime type > Hardware accelerator > GPU.